sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   Good introductions to category theory are:

-      * Steve Awodey. _Category Theory_.
+      * Steve Awodey. <em>Category Theory</em>.
 OUP.
 2006
       * Emily Riehl.
 [Category Theory in Context](https://math.jhu.edu/~eriehl/context/), Dover, 2016
       * I. Moerdijk and J. van Oosten.
 [Topos Theory](https://webspace.science.uu.nl/~ooste110/syllabi/toposmoeder.pdf)
-      * Brendan Fong and David I. Spivak. _Seven Sketches in Compositionality: An Invitation to Applied Category Theory_
+      * Brendan Fong and David I. Spivak. <em>Seven Sketches in Compositionality: An Invitation to Applied Category Theory</em>
-      * Elaine Landry. _Categories for the Working Philosopher_.
+      * Elaine Landry. <em>Categories for the Working Philosopher</em>.
 OUP.
 2017

-    + And on the relationship between the structuralist thesis and the univalent foundation:
+    On the relationship between the structuralist thesis and the univalent foundation:

       * Steve Awodey.
 Structuralism, Invariance, and Univalence.
 Philosophia mathematica 22(1):1–11, 2014.

-    + On the relationship between category theory and the set theoretic foundation:
+    On the relationship between category theory and the set theoretic foundation:

       * Michael A. Shulman.
 Set theory for category theory

 ### Formalism